DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Hibou Stock includes small (metric) intrusions described only in the Déborah Lake area (Girard, 1995).
 Unit pPhib1 is the most common granitoid on outcrops, consisting of a series of seams 1-20 m wide, located 2 km east of Hibou Lake.
 Seams of unit pPhib2 are located at the north end of Déborah Lake, while unit pPhib3 is a small massif located ~3 km north of La Fouille Lake.

 Hibou Stock intrusions cut metasedimentary rocks of the Freneuse Suite.
 Hibou Stock rocks are variably foliated and considered synchronous to shearing deformation by Girard (1995).
 Unit pPhib1 intrusions are spatially associated with small masses of amphibolized gabbro (possibly of the Klein Suite), as well as with cherty beds (possibly of the Freneuse Suite).
-Metric intrusions of units pPhib1 and pPhib2 were observed unconformably cutting mylonites of the Lac Déborah Shearing, while themselves displaying intense foliation in these areas.
+Metric intrusions of units pPhib1 and pPhib2 were observed subconcordantly cutting mylonites from a shear zone in the Lake Deborah region, while they themselves display intense foliation in these areas.

 Does not apply.